 Now, the caveat here is that the two drills we just walked you through are great for bringing awareness to your form and trying to prevent the friction that causes chafing.
 That being said, they aren’t the end-all, be-all.
 There are times where chafing may be unavoidable, even if you diligently practice the drills.

-The same goes for your underarm chafing – bigger biceps and triceps increases the chance of brushing against your torso with every arm swing.
+The same goes for your underarm chafing – bigger biceps and triceps increase the chance of brushing against your torso with every arm swing.

 If you fall into this category, you might consider how clothing or lubricant can help prevent raw skin while out on a run.